ArchiveBox/docs/Docker.md

 Then open https://127.0.0.1:8098 to view the archive.

-To set environment variables for configuring ArchiveBox, edit `docker-compose.yml` or create a `.env` file in the project root.
+To pass in environment variables for configuring ArchiveBox,
+edit `docker-compose.yml` or create a `.env` file in the project root.

 # Docker